Ngayong Nandito Ka: Production

-After the success of "Forevermore" (released in June 2002), Rosales and Hermosa became the 2nd on-screen partner ("love team") movie from the top-rating primetime soap opera Pangako Sa 'Yo (2000-2002), where they played the role of Angelo and Yna (together with Bondoc, which also played the role of Errol).
+After the success of Forevermore (released in June 2002), Rosales and Hermosa became the 2nd on-screen partner ("love team") movie from the top-rating primetime soap opera Pangako Sa 'Yo (2000-2002), where they played the role of Angelo and Yna (together with Bondoc, which also played the role of Errol).
+The film was shot in Baguio.
+Jerry Lopez Sineneng was brought on for this film.